-English is taught as a second language in Saudi public schools, but there are few native speakers in the city.
-Private English lessons are popular with local families and can be a good source of employment for trailing spouses.
+Teaching English in Saudi Arabia is well worth considering – it's taught as a second language in Saudi public schools, but there are few native speakers in the city.
+Private English lessons are popular with local families.

 Expats working in Riyadh will most likely need to educate themselves about local workplace etiquette.
-It’s the most conservative city in Saudi Arabia, so customs in the business world should be respected and adhered to.
+It’s one of Saudi Arabia's most conservative cities, so it's important to respect local customs in everyday life and in the business world.

 Men and women should wear modest clothing, with shoulders, stomach, calves and thighs well covered.
 Avoid discussing politics and religion with colleagues as these are sensitive subjects.

 The working week in Riyadh is Sunday to Thursday and employees are expected to work for between 40 and 48 hours a week, depending on their employer.

 ►For more on culture and etiquette in the Saudi workplace, see Doing Business in Saudi Arabia

 Are you an expat living in Riyadh?